 This medicine comes with a patient information leaflet.
 Read and follow the instructions carefully.
 Read it again each time you refill your prescription in case there is new information.
 Ask your doctor if you have any questions.

 It is important to take emtricitabine as part of a combination regimen.
 Take all other medicines your doctor prescribed at the right time of the day.
 This will make your medicines work better.

-Keep taking emtricitabine for the full time of treatment, even if you or your child begin to feel better.
-Do not stop taking it without checking first with your doctor.
+Keep using emtricitabine for the full time of treatment, even if you or your child begin to feel better.
+Do not stop using it without checking first with your doctor.
 When your supply of the medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of the medicine.

 You may take this medicine with or without food.

 Measure the oral liquid with a marked measuring spoon, oral syringe, or medicine cup.
 The average household teaspoon may not hold the right amount of liquid.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.